Torrencem/technetium/_sources/types/core.rst.txt

     Returns an "escaped" version of this string.
 The escaped version will replace non-printable characters such as newlines and tabs with escape codes such as '\\n' and '\\t' respectively.

+.. function:: strip_prefix(base: [string], prefix: [string]) [string or unit]

+    Removes a prefix from a string.
+Returns unit if the string does not contain the prefix.

+.. function:: strip_suffix(base: [string], prefix: [string]) [string or unit]

+    Removes a suffix from a string.
+Returns unit if the string does not contain the suffix.

+TODO: Wrap a bunch of Rust string methods

 List
 ----